 - Parking Space

 Congratulations!
-All that is left is making the most of your visit!
+All that is left is enjoying your visit!

 During your Stay

-- Make sure you've packed everything.
-Examine drawers, bath cabinetry and closets.
+- Make sure that you've packed everything.
+Inspect drawers, bath cabinetry and closets.

 Use Your Experience